 Having learned, through research, the effects of poverty and low-SES environments on students and their families as they relate to getting an education in public schools, I turned my focus on the area(s) where a teacher can specifically work to counter-act some of those effects so that students from low-SES settings can achieve.

 To review the entire study, including problems, data, research, findings, and literature review, please refer to this link: Doctoral Study.
 To review just the specific doctoral project lesson plan, click, "GC-Doctoral Study Project-Presentation here.
-The lesson plan really makes a difference in student achievement (F(1, 863) = 35.398, < .000).
+The lesson plan really makes a difference in student achievement (F(1, 863) = 35.398, p < .000).
 In simple terms, the students in the classrooms where the teachers who used the lesson plan scored at least a half letter grade higher than the control group.
 The lesson plan is adaptable to all grades, all subjects, all levels, and is compatible with TKES.

 Comments from the web site: